Module: Clustering Stability#

 silhouette_scores = {}

-for method, sdata in sdata_dict.items():
+for method, st in st_dict.items():

-silhouette_scores[method] = st.cs.compute_silhouette_score(sdata)
+silhouette_scores[method] = st.cs.silhouette_score()

 silhouette_scores